Baja Sauce Recipe for Fish Tacos

 • Add garlic.
 Because garlic makes everything better.

 • Turn up the heat.
-Extra ancho chile pepper or a splash of hot sauce if you’re feeling wild.
+An extra ancho chile pepper or a splash of hot sauce if you’re feeling wild.

 • Dairy-free version.
 Swap the mayo and sour cream for plant-based options.